indiqusdocs/stpi/docs/Guide/Compute/LinuxInstances/ConfiguringAlertsonLinuxInstances.md

 Alerts get triggered whenever a configured condition is met.
 You can create multiple alerts on an instance.
 Alerts are sent to recipients that you can define and manage.

-You can configure alerts for instances running on NGC.
-You can define alerts for Instances and configure the email recipients for these alerts using an easy-to-use interface.
+You can configure alerts for instances running on NGC and manage email recipients for these alerts using an easy-to-use interface.

 Navigate to **Compute > Linux Instance,** click the **Linux Instance Name,** and access the **Alerts** tab.
 ![Linux](img/LinuxView.png)